Calotriton/RibbID/README.md

 ### 💚 Citation

-If you use RibbID for research or conservation purposes, please consider citing the repository or referencing it in your materials.
+If you use RibbID for research or conservation purposes, cite the present repository.

 ---